PSAT will soon be opening its collection to the public. Click here for instructions.

 (Requires Adobe Acrobat Reader)

-Anyone can contribute materials to PSAT.
-The one stipulation is that material being collected must have been created by or reflect the perspectives of people who have been or who are psychiatric survivors, consumers, ex-patients, patients, and/or inmates.
-If you have old files, letters, photographs, newsletters, artwork, please donate them to the Archive!
-We have made our own history so lets preserve it.
-If you would like to donate materials please contact us with a summary of what you would like to send.
+Anyone can contribute materials.
+Material must have been created by or reflect the perspectives of people who have been or who are psychiatric patients, ex-patients, clients, consumers, survivors, and/or inmates.
+If you have old files, letters, photographs, newsletters, artwork, or any materials, please donate them!
+Simply send us a summary of what you would like to donate and we will reply as soon as possible.
+Lets preserve our history!

 You may also make a financial contribution to the Archives by sending a cheque made out to Psychiatric Survivor Archives, Toronto.
 PSAT is a non-profit organization.
 Please note that we are not able to provide income tax receipts at this time.